All Episodes

 And I said, okay, I'm cool with that.

-That's who I was.
+That's who I want.

-And I said, I I would paint the president's Oval Office, which is about the only job I'd qualify for in the White House.
+And I said, I would paint the president's Oval Office, which is about the only job I'd qualify for in the White House.

-Yeah, that's God bless you, man.
+God bless you, man.

-That's where you learned some of that important skill set and work ethic that that has served you so well.
+That's where you learned some of that important skill set and work ethic that has served you so well.

 I spent a decade of my life in construction, a decade of my life in the restaurant business.